subhojit777/imag/doc/src/04000-modules.md

 A module is a functionality of the program.
 There is a huge list of modules available in the imag core distribution.

-From a naming perspective, we do not differ between low-level and high-level modules.
 Some of the modules shipped with imag cover core functionality such as linking, tagging or references to files outside of the store or even the store interface itself.
 Others cover things like diary, notes, wiki or bookmarks.